CyberP1ngu/TLG_Blender_Importer/Readme.md

 4. Save your preferences.
 The add-on is now ready to use.

 ## How To Use

+### Importing a Skeleton (.BOD)
+1. Go to `File > Import > The Last Guardian (.bod)`.
+2. Navigate to the directory containing the Skeleton `.BOD`file.
+3. Select the Skeleton `.BOD` file you wish to import.
+4. Click Import TLG Model.

 ### Importing a Model (.BOD)
 1. Go to `File > Import > The Last Guardian (.bod)`.
-2. Navigate to the directory containing the `.BOD` file and its associated `.DATA` and `.WEIGHTS` files.
+2. Navigate to the directory containing the Model `.BOD` file.
 3. Select the model `.BOD` file you wish to import.
 4. Click Import TLG Model.
-The importer will automatically load the model, skeleton, materials, and skinning data.
+The importer will automatically load the model, materials, and skinning data.

 ### Importing an Animation (.DATA)
 Important: You must import and select the model's skeleton before importing an animation.